2030 Mediterranean Games: Development and preparation

-On 20 December 2024, Prime Minister Kurti and Prime Minister of Albania Edi Rama formalised a cooperation agreement for the 2030 Games.
+On 20 December 2024 the Prime Minister of Kosovo, Albin Kurti, and the Prime Minister of Albania, Edi Rama, formalised a cooperation agreement for the 2030 Games.
 This agreement facilitates the inclusion of Durrës, Albania, as a host city for the sailing events.This agreement also opened the possibility to add more venues in Albania if there is any need regarding the issue of other competition venues.